-Cashew nut lovers will go crazy for this simple cashew butter recipe that’s cheaper and healthier than the store brought kind.
+Cashew nut butter – go crazy for this easy to make delicious nut butter recipe that’s cheaper and healthier than the store brought kind.

 While I was out and about on my lunch break I visited my local health food store.
 I’m fortunate enough to be situated by a busy town centre, where I have access to an abundance of stores, a shopaholics nightmare.
 Thankfully I’m not a shopaholic, a food-a-holic – indeed that I am.
 I went to the health store to replenish some household items – shredded coconut, medjool dates, sunflower seeds and some cashews.
 I’m completely nuts about nuts but not their extortionate price.